CrunchyData/crunchy-katacoda/postgis/spatial_relationships/02-equals.md

 Broad St
 ```

-> NOTE: The WKB data format of the point is not human readable (`0101000020266900000EEBD4CF27CF2141BC17D69516315141`) but it is an exact representation of the coordinate values.
+> NOTE: The WKB data format of the point is not human readable, but it is an exact representation of the coordinate values.
 For a test like equality, using the exact value is necessary.